bruceravel/synchrotron_pop_up_book/team.md

 ----

-Scott teaching two students how to assemble the ring walls.
+Scott teaching Rebecca and Blair how to assemble the ring walls.

 ![Construction photo #7](images/construction07.jpg)